sanderslab/magellanmapper/README.md

 ## Troubleshooting

 ### Java installation
-- Tested on Java 8 SE
+- Tested on Java 8 and 10 SE
 - Double-check that the Java SDK has truly been installed since the Clrbrain setup script may not catch all missing installations
-- You may need to set up the JAVA_HOME environment variable: `JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_111.jdk/Contents/Home`, and add this variable to your PATH in `~/.bash_profile`
+- You may need to set up the JAVA_HOME environment variable, such as `JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_111.jdk/Contents/Home`, and add this variable to your PATH in `~/.bash_profile`
+- Java 9 [changed](http://openjdk.java.net/jeps/220) the location of `libjvm.so`, fixed [here](https://github.com/LeeKamentsky/python-javabridge/pull/141)

 ### Xcode setup (Mac)
 - `xcrun: error: invalid active developer path (/Library/Developer/CommandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun` error: The Command Line Tools package on Mac may need to be installed or updated.
 Try `xcode-select --install` to install Xcode.
 If you get an error (eg "Can't install the software because it is not currently available from the Software Update server"), try downloading Xcode directly from https://developer.apple.com/download/, then run `sudo xcodebuild -license` to accept the license agreement.

+### Installation on Windows

+Building Clrbrain on Windows can be greatly eased through use of Windows Subsystem for Linux (WSL).
+Installation can follow the same steps as for Mac.

+Running in WSL requires setting up an X Server since WSL does not provide graphical support out of the box.
+In our experience, the easiest option is to use MobaXTerm, which supports HiDPI and OpenGL.

+An alternative X Server is Cygwin/X, which requires the following modifications:

+- Change the XWin Server startup shortcut to include `/usr/bin/startxwin -- -listen tcp +iglx -nowgl` to use indirect OpenGL software rendering (see [here](https://x.cygwin.com/docs/ug/using-glx.html))
+- For HiDPI screens, run `export QT_AUTO_SCREEN_SCALE_FACTOR=0` and `export QT_SCALE_FACTOR=2` to increase window/font size (see [here](https://wiki.archlinux.org/index.php/HiDPI#Qt_5))

+As an alternative to WSL, Cygwin itself can be used to build Clrbrain and run without an X server.
+Building is more complicated, however, requiring the following:

+- Install Microsoft Visual Studio Build Tools 2017 with Windows SDK to build Mayavi and Javabridge
+- Build SimpleElastix with VS 2017, though this compilation has not worked at least in our experience because of [this issue](https://github.com/SuperElastix/SimpleElastix/issues/126)

 ### International setup
 - If you get a Python locale error, add these lines to your `~/.bash_profile` file: